nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 3.4 Deleting

-#### 3.4.1 Removing an entry : `delete`
+#### 3.4.1 Removing an appointment : `delete appointment`

-Deletes the property or appointment at the specified index from the app.
+Deletes the appointment at the specified index from the app.

 Formats:
 * `delete appointment INDEX`

+Description:
+* Deletes the appointment at the specified `INDEX`.
+The index refers to the index number shown in the displayed list.
+The index **must be a positive integer** 1, 2, 3, …
+* The field INDEX must be provided.

+Examples:
+*  `delete appointment 7` Deletes the `appointment` at index `7`.

+#### 3.4.2 Removing a property : `delete property`

+Deletes the property at the specified index from the app.

+Formats:
 * `delete property INDEX`

 Description:
-* Deletes the appointment or property at the specified `INDEX`.
+* Deletes the property at the specified `INDEX`.
 The index refers to the index number shown in the displayed list.
 The index **must be a positive integer** 1, 2, 3, …
 * The field INDEX must be provided.

 Examples:
-*  `delete appointment 7` Deletes the `appointment` at index `7`.
 *  `delete property 7` Deletes the `property` at index `7`.

 ### 3.5 Listing